Not being able to understand legal obligations as an employer or business owner is leaving some SMEs in danger of breaking the law.

 And it isn’t only employers’ liability insurance that some businesses are unsure of.
 When we asked about all types of business insurance less than a third (29%) of SMEs said they are very confident that they have the right cover, and one in ten (12%) admitted to having no business insurance at all.
 That is potentially leaving more than 600,000* SMEs financially vulnerable should a claim arise.

 However, it seems that the longer they are in business the higher the priority for insurance becomes.
-A quarter (25%) of SMEs that have been in business for less than a year have no insurance but this fell to 5% for more established businesses who have been operating for 8-10 years.
+A quarter (25%) of SMEs that have been in business for less than a year have no insurance but this fell to 5% for more established businesses that have been operating for 8-10 years.

 Angus Eaton, managing director of commercial lines at Aviva explained, “Clearly SMEs need a strong understanding of their legal obligations and how they can protect their business and employees to keep it trading – one claim without adequate cover could easily be enough to put severe financial pressure on an organisation or even close it down completely.”